datarevenue-berlin/cookiecutter-data-science/{{ cookiecutter.repo_name }}/README.md

     │   │                     the creator's initials, and a short `-` delimited description, e.g.
     │   │                     `1.0-jqp-initial-data-exploration`.
-    │   ├── exploratory    <- excluded from version control use for fast drafts │   ├── experiments    <- use to run a whole experiment one folder per experiment │   │                     with a executable pipeline.py and evaluation.py script │   └── backtest       <- contains nicely polished notebooks that explain and │                         visualize backtests to assess performance of a system.
+    │   ├── exploratory    <- excluded from version control use for fast drafts │   └── experiments    <- use to run a whole experiment one folder per experiment │                         with a executable pipeline.py and evaluation.py script │
+    ├── references         <- Publications, Data dictionaries, manuals, and all other explanatory materials.
     │
-    ├── references         <- Data dictionaries, manuals, and all other explanatory materials.
-    │
     ├── reports            <- Generated analysis as HTML, PDF, LaTeX, etc.
     │   └── figures        <- Generated graphics and figures to be used in reporting │
-    ├── requirements.txt   <- The requirements file for reproducing the analysis environment, e.g.
-    │                         generated with `pip freeze > requirements.txt`
     │
     ├── src                <- Source code for use in this project.
     │   ├── __init__.py    <- Makes src a Python module